singpolyma/badcode.rocks/content/articles/2019147 April Teardown: Book Store/index.md

     NGROUPS =  0
     SP      =  1

 The `I` prefix that was on many of these is not only traditional, but also meaningful in Fortran 77 to indicate that the type should be inferred to be `INTEGER` if not specified otherwise.
-However, explicitly declaring the variables is not only possible, but preferred, and neither tradition nor laziness is a great excuse for sticking to this bad kind of naming.  *Especially* when identifier length is at a premium one cannot be wasting an entire character.
+However, explicitly declaring the variables (using `INTEGER SP`, etc) is not only possible, but preferred, and neither tradition nor laziness is a great excuse for sticking to this bad kind of naming.  *Especially* when identifier length is at a premium one cannot be wasting an entire character.
 </section>

 <section markdown="1">